Career & College Promise FAQs

-- The CCP Program offers interested students the opportunity to complete their high school degrees and also take classes for college credit.
+- The CCP program offers interested students the opportunity to complete their high school credential and also take classes for college credit.

 - Students may gain entry into a selective college by transferring in as a sophomore or junior